Preetpatel30112002/Legal-Assistant-AI/README.md

-Of course.
-Here is a comprehensive, professional `README.md` file for your Legal Assistant AI project, designed for deployment on Hugging Face Spaces.

----

 # ⚖️ Legal Assistant AI

 An intelligent, Retrieval-Augmented Generation (RAG) powered legal research assistant.
 This application allows you to upload legal documents (PDFs) and ask questions in natural language.
 It provides precise, citation-backed answers by searching through your private document library or the public web.